iamMeshi/moba-board-game/rules.md

 ### Attack
 - The base damage the champion deals during an `Attack` stage

-### Defense
+### Additional hits
-- The amount of damage a champion can receive before their health starts being used
+- Roll X number of dice
-- Defense shields refresh at the start of the player's next turn
+- For each 4+ deal 1 damage

 ### Gold income
 - The amount of gold received per turn if the champion is in a Zone with minions or jungle mobs